CHadoop/InstallationGuide/README.md

 But it was the goal of CHadoop to do the installation piecemeal while following the steps laid out in Tom White's book Hadoop: The Definitive Guide.

-Also, doing it this ways allows one to digest what the components of Hadoop are and how they operate together.
+Also, doing it this way allows one to digest what the components of Hadoop are and how they operate together.
 Sometimes during installation a problem will arise giving the opportunity to solve the problem and learn Hadoop that much better.

-We hope you enjoy these instructions and please leave feedback at http://meetup.com/CHadoop
+We hope you enjoy these instructions.

+Please leave feedback at http://meetup.com/CHadoop